eminaktas/get-of-metrics/readme.md

 apt install ./get-of-metrics.deb
 ```

-If you install script solely you can use these commends to activate get-of-metrics service. get-of-metrics service file is already provided in the .deb package
+If you install script solely you can use these commends to activate get-of-metrics service. get-of-metrics service file is already provided in the .deb package so while installation it will install the service file so you dont need to be bother yourself to create a service file for the script.

 Starts the script service